Silverun/twitter-clone/README.md

 ### Description:
-This is a CRUD app that copies some functionality and design aspects of Twitter.
-This was made purelly for practice and learn new skills.
+This is a mobile first CRUD app that copies some functionality and design aspects of Twitter.
+This was made purelly for practice and in order to learn new skills.

 ### Main stack used:
 - TypeScript